Bkl-nyc/Infrastructure-Dev-Ops/README.md

 # Infrastructure-Dev-Ops
-- For learning review/new material in Dev Ops
+- For learning review/new material in Dev Ops technologies
 - Practice automation/cicd/infrastructure
 - System design
 - Using Linux in virtualization